ahmedemara231/dropinity/README.md

 # dropinity

 A powerful and highly customizable Flutter dropdown widget with built-in search functionality and pagination support.
-Dropify makes it easy to handle both local and remote data sources with a beautiful, animated interface.
+Dropinity makes it easy to handle both local and remote data sources with a beautiful, animated interface.

 ## Features